janus-idp/backstage-showcase/e2e-tests/CI.md

 ## Supported Platforms and Testing Strategies

 Our CI pipeline supports testing on multiple platforms to ensure compatibility and stability across different environments.
+Tests are executed on both **RBAC** and **non-RBAC** instances to ensure that our applications function correctly under different security configurations.

 ### Supported Platforms

 - **Azure Kubernetes Service (AKS):**

   - **Cluster:** `bsCluster`
-  - **Testing Strategy:** Nightly tests are executed to validate functionality on AKS.
+  - **Testing Strategy:** Nightly tests are executed to validate functionality on AKS, covering both RBAC and non-RBAC configurations.
   - **Notes:** No PR tests are conducted on AKS; it is exclusively used for nightly runs.

 - **IBM Cloud OpenShift Clusters:**